AyoDennis/spark-kestra-data-processing-platform/docs/kestra_configuration.md

 - **Location**: Theae are stored in the `spark/` directory.
 - **Files**:
   - `data_generation.py`: Generates synthetic shipment data to be used in EMR.
-  - `pyspark_app.py`: Processes raw data into structured formats using Spark on EMR.
+  - `pyspark_app.py`: Processes shipping data data into structured formats using Spark on EMR.

 ### **2.3 Configuration**
 - **Docker Compose**: